infinum/rails-handbook/Design Patterns/Form Objects.md

 # Form Objects

-Form Objects are used for removing form specific logic away from your ActiveRecord models into a seperate class.
+Form Objects are used for removing form specific logic away from your ActiveRecord models into a separate class.

 With Form Objects we can: